Why Your Cat Has Bad Breath

 Dental conditions mainly contribute to bad breath in cats, but other causes exist.
 This condition can also be caused by other more serious conditions within your cat's body.

-These other conditions cause symptoms very similar to those experienced by oral concerns, which is why it is important to ensure that you bring your feline friend in for an examination regularly.
+These other conditions cause symptoms similar to oral health problems, so it is important to ensure that you bring your feline friend in for an examination regularly.

 Due to the wide range of conditions that can cause bad breath, it is always recommended that you bring your cat in for a checkup if it is persistent.